-Flaky, melt-in-your-mouth potato knishes despite the shortcuts that cut the recipe time in half.
+My grandmother’s delicious potato knishes are flaky and melt-in-your-mouth despite the shortcuts that cut the recipe time in half.
 A great appetizer or side.
 Don’t count on leftovers!

 “Ok, says Bubbie.
 First, you buy [Gainsborough] puff pastry dough”.

 “Seriously?”, I asked.
 “Your famous knishes are made with bought pastry dough?”

 “Yes, says Bubbie, and then you buy instant mashed potatoes”.

 [Shocked silence].
 “Instant? you use instant potatoes?”
 I asked.